GSA/ficam-playbooks/_piv/engineer/01_firefox.md

 * [View instructions and installation procedures for OpenSC](https://github.com/OpenSC/OpenSC/wiki/){:target="_blank"}{:rel="noopener noreferrer"}

-When installing OpenSC, you need to consider some items that are specific for the U.S. Government:
+When installing OpenSC, you need to consider some items that are specific for the U.S. federal government:

 * You will need to download and install either the 64-bit or 32-bit version of OpenSC, depending on the OS.
 * You do not need to install the full packages for OpenSC.<!--No need to be more specific?-->